certifaction/hinsign-cli/README.md

 ```

 **Description**<br>
-Returns verification information about a signed ePrescription QR code provided in the body.
+Returns verification information about a signed e-prescription QR code provided in the body.

 **Authenticated**<br>
 No

 **Request Body**<br>
-A signed ePrescription QR Code in its string form.
+A signed e-prescription QR Code in its string form.

 **Response**<br>
 The verification information consists of the following information: